 They Want Your Attention

 If your cat is feeling like they aren’t getting all the attention they deserve, they will make sure you know it.
-Caterwauling is sometimes interpreted as melodramatic because it sometimes is melodramatic–your kitty is being ignored and they are tired of it!
+Caterwauling is sometimes interpreted as melodramatic because it sometimes is melodramatic–your kitty is being ignored, and they’re tired of it!

 They Are Ready To Breed